andrewtong0/twitchExtensionRemover/README.md

 # twitchExtensionRemover
 A simple and lightweight Chrome extension that disables and removes intrusive desktop Twitch extensions.
+The removal of these extensions re-enables the ability to double-click to fullscreen.

-The removal of these extensions re-enables the ability to double-click to fullscreen
+I made this extension quite literally for the above reason.
+I was annoyed by the extensions that Twitch has added that disables the ability to double-click and fullscreen streams, as well as a lot of extensions are useless or blatant advertising.

 ### Installation Instructions
 - In your browser URL bar, go to "chrome://extensions"